obi1kenobi/trustfall/docs/docs/language_reference/querying/filter.md

 ## Null-check operators: `is_null` and `is_not_null`

-These operators have no values and should only be applied to nullable properties.
+These operators take no arguments and should only be applied to nullable properties.

 ## Group membership operators